 The fact that when 93% of Americans advance their careers, it’s outside of the company they’ve been with says that you run the risk of that happening at your organization too…unless you provide a clear career path that will continually engage your employees and nurture them for progressively higher promotions.

-Make sure you offer training and mentor programs, and encourage managers to check in regularly with their charges to understand both their short-term goals for their current position as well as long-term goals for their career.
+Make sure you offer training and mentor programs and encourage managers to check in regularly with their charges to understand both their short-term goals for their current position as well as long-term goals for their careers.

 5. Retirement (+ Matching)